Catherine Keller: Academics

 Keller's work stresses an interdisciplinary approach, pulling from sub-fields such as feminist thought, environmental thought, and Continental philosophy.
 She has played a leading role in building interdisciplinary connections into, and out of, the field of theology.
 Since 2001 she has had a central role in directing and developing Drew University's Transdisciplinary Theological Colloquium.
 The colloquia seek to "foster a fresh style of theological discourse that is at once self-deconstructive in its pluralism and constructive in its affirmations".
 Recent colloquia have brought theology into conversation with movements such as Queer Theory and Animal Studies, have offered novel perspectives on debates about Religion and Science, and have explored topics such as political theology.
 Notable scholars from outside the field of theology who have participated in the colloquia in recent years include: William E. Connolly, Karen Barad, Gayatri Chakravorty Spivak, Daniel Boyarin, and Amy Hollywood.

 With John Caputo, Roland Faber and others, Keller provides leadership in the field of theopoetics.

+Catherine Keller also has a brother who is a philosopher, Pierre Keller.